 Site Readiness Assessment

-All field locations will receive the Vista Scheduling and Consult Tracking patches from the Anonymous Software FTP site and the GUI executable via the SCCM process.
+All field locations will receive the Vista Scheduling and Consult Tracking patches from the Anonymous Software SFTP site and the GUI executable via the SCCM process.

 Deployment Topology (Targeted Architecture)

 The package for VSE Release 1.5 consists of both VistA M code and Windows workstation executable files.